MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 For example, clients MUST continue to validate TLS certificate hostnames based on the origin host.

-As an example, the owner of example.com could publish this record
+As an example, the owner of example.com could publish this record:

     _8443._foo.api.example.com.
 7200 IN SVCB 0 svc4.example.net.

 to indicate that "foo://api.example.com:8443" is aliased to "svc4.example.net".
-The owner of example.net, in turn, could publish this record
+The owner of example.net, in turn, could publish this record:

     svc4.example.net.
 7200  IN SVCB 3 svc4.example.net. (
         alpn="bar" port="8004" echconfig="..." )